Homeschooling in Canada: Regulations

 Each province has its own regulations.
 Some provinces have implemented policies that require parents to notify school boards of their decision to homeschool.
 Every province requires parents to notify the school system of their intent to withdraw their child from the public school system and to begin homeschooling.
 Five of ten provinces additionally require parents to submit a detailed curriculum.
 Seven of these provinces do not require the program to be monitored by the school board or other private school administrators, and only five provinces require routine inspection of homeschooling.
 These policies, however, are not law; although Canadian legislators recognize the importance of state controls in the homeschooling environment, it is ultimately up to the parent to decide when and how to homeschool.
 Despite a positive environment that supports and encourages alternatives to traditional schooling, it is estimated that less than 0.5% of Canadian families were homeschooling in 2015.
 This number is probably inaccurate, however, as many parents do not report their decisions to homeschool.

 Motivations

 Unlike the United States for example, where homeschooling is often a consequence of religious conviction, a study of 1,600 families in 2003 found that Canadians primarily choose to homeschool out of a desire to provide better education.
 For those children whose parents decided to homeschool out of a desire to better education, a 2003 study found statistical significance between traditionally schooled and homeschooled students scores on standardized tests of writing, reading, and mathematics.
-A more recent 2011 study found that style of home education (structured versus unstructured) was a more important predictor of standardized test performance than other traditional measures, such as income and parents' educational attainment.
+A 2011 study found that style of home education (structured versus unstructured) was a more important predictor of standardized test performance than other traditional measures, such as income and parents' educational attainment.
 These findings are similar to findings in US research on homeschooled children and the outcomes of homeschooling.